George Tobias: Career

-During the 1959 television season Tobias was a regular on the Hudson's Bay series, playing Pierre Falcon.
+During the 1959 television season, Tobias was a regular on Hudson's Bay, playing Pierre Falcon.

-Tobias portrayed Penrose in eight episodes of the ABC program Adventures in Paradise (1959–1961).
+Tobias portrayed Penrose in eight episodes of Adventures in Paradise (1959–1961).
 From 1964 to 1971, he played Abner Kravitz, the long-suffering neighbor on the ABC sitcom Bewitched.
-Tobias often appeared in an uncredited role as a courtroom spectator on the CBS program Perry Mason, and he played Sidney Falconer in the episode titled "The Case of the Antic Angel" (1964).
+Tobias often appeared in an uncredited role as a courtroom spectator on Perry Mason, and he played Sidney Falconer in the episode titled "The Case of the Antic Angel" (1964).

 In 1972-1973, Tobias appeared in three episodes of The Waltons as junkman Vernon Rutley.

-Tobias never married and retired from acting in 1977 after reprising his role as Abner Kravitz in a guest appearance on the Bewitched sequel Tabitha.
+Tobias never married and he retired from acting in 1977 after he reprised his role as Abner Kravitz in a guest appearance on the Bewitched sequel Tabitha.

 Personal life

-A Democrat, he supported Adlai Stevenson during the 1952 presidential election.

-On February 27, 1980, Tobias died of Bladder cancer at the age of 78 at Cedars Sinai Medical Center in Los Angeles.
-He is buried in Mount Carmel Cemetery, Glendale, Queens, New York City.